Uttamdevsharma/Shaj/README.md

 3.  **Setup Frontend:**
     - Open a new terminal and navigate to the client directory: `cd Shaj-client`
-    - Install dependencies: `npm install`
+    - Install dependencie: `npm install`
     - Start the frontend development server:
       ```bash
       npm run dev